HugoEsteves21/TasteOfHope-Client/README.md

 - **Delete Profile:** As a logged in user I want to be able to delete my account.
 - **Create Baskets:** As a logged in user (donor) I can access the create basket page so that I can create a basket or used a predefined one.
 - **Choose Baskets:** As a logged in user (needful) I can access the choose basket/ unitary product page so that I can choose a basket or a product that I need.
-- **Select Market:** As a logged in user (needful) I can access the choose Market page so that I can choose where I can pick up the supplies that I need.
+- **Select Intermediary:** As a logged in user (needful) I can access the choose Intermediary page so that I can choose where I can pick up the supplies that I need.

 # Client / Frontend